Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 yield return new WaitForSeconds(0.2f);

-// now we can check for matches
+// Allow the system to check for new matches

 manager.canCheck = true;